atuttle/preso-closures/presentation.md

 1. Cookie
 1. Client

+<span style="color:dodgerblue"><strong>Why no Query?</strong></span>

+Note:
+- ANSWER: Because there's no way to do a query-based output loop (cfoutput, cfloop) inside a closure

 # What goes in the closure context?

 TL;DR: Everything, but...

 Note:

-Just because you can doesn't mean you should.
-Everything visible during creation is available at execution.
+- Just because you can doesn't mean you should.

-Best practice for closures: Only use:

-1. closure-Local
-1. closure-arguments
-1. creator-local
-1. creator-arguments

-If you need more, pass it in!

 # Closure Scope Chain